vidaud/seta/seta-doc/docs/user-guide/setup.md

 #### EU Login Authentication

-Open browser and go to seta-ui login page: [http://localhost/seta-ui/login](http://localhost/seta-ui/login).
+Open browser and go to seta-ui  [login](http://localhost/seta-ui/login) page.

 Connect with EU Login account (*you can also use GitHub authentication, but EU Login will be use as an example here*)